 Beet sugar is mostly produced in the European area, for example Germany, France, Italy, Holland Etc.

-Cane sugar is mostly produced in Central and South America, Africa, India, for example some origins can be Belize, Mauritius etc.
+Cane sugar is mostly produced in Central and South America, Africa, India, for example some may originate in Belize, Mauritius etc.

-The granulated cane or beetroot sugar can have different granulometries, different types of use and there are many fields in which it can be used as it is a unique and versatile component.
-It is used for example in the agricultural field, leather processing, in the zootechnical field, etc. It is obviously used in the food sector, both in industries and in confectionery, as well as in other areas of the same sector.
+The granulated cane or beetroot sugar can have different granulometries, different uses and there are many fields in which it can be used as it is a unique and versatile component.
+For example, it is also used in the agricultural field, leather processing and zootechnical field.
+It is obviously used in the food area, both in industries and in confectioneries, as well as in other areas of the same industry.